schmidtchristoph/reach/README.md

 The package passes devtools::check( ) with zero problems, notes or warnings on my machine running R 3.2.3 on OS X 10.10.5.

-The 'dev' branch can be considered stable, even though it contains incomplete features.
+The 'dev' branch can be considered stable, even though it contains incomplete new features.
 Generally, only changes with devtools::check( ) Status: OK are pushed.

 - - -
 The [MIT License (MIT)](http://opensource.org/licenses/MIT)